qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/development/simulator.rst

 --------

 The purpose of the Simulator component is to help developers rapidly develop and run a suite of simulated user interaction tests for their application with a minimum amount of configuration and using familiar technologies, e.g. qooxdoo-style JavaScript.
-To do so it uses a combination of qooxdoo's own toolchain, Mozilla's `Rhino <http://www.mozilla.org/rhino/>`_ JavaScript engine and `Selenium RC <http://seleniumhq.org/projects/remote-control/>`_.
+To do so it uses a combination of qooxdoo's own toolchain, Mozilla's `Rhino <http://www.mozilla.org/rhino/>`_ JavaScript engine and `Selenium Remote Control <http://seleniumhq.org/projects/remote-control/>`_.

 .. note::